Is there a Power Battle at Your Home emotional needs

-Passive aggressive behavior does not happen in a vacuum; it is a response inside an interaction with someone else.
+Passive-aggressive behavior does not happen in a vacuum; it is a response inside interaction with someone else.
 Basically, in this interaction, one is doing the passive resisting and the other is getting frustrated, in an endless power battle.
-We know a lot about the motivations of the passive aggressive spouse, but the question about why she takes this resistance to connection for so long remains...Some women writing to us in this site mention being in the same situation for 15, 20, or even more years of marriage!
-Awakening to their situation because now they have a name for it ("passive aggressive marriage") is both humbling and exhilarating.
+We know a lot about the motivations of the passive-aggressive spouse, but the question about why she takes this resistance to connection for so long remains...Some women writing to us on this site mention being in the same situation for 15, 20, or even more years of marriage!
+Awakening to their situation because now they have a name for it ("passive-aggressive marriage") is both humbling and exhilarating.

-As she goes over the inconsistencies and broken promises of daily life, she begins confronting him to get even more isolation and rejection....She gets angry, he withdraws and the unresolved conflict boomerangs between then.
-Relationships, which do not allow straight talk, frankness and appropriate expression of anger become destructive.
+As she goes over the inconsistencies and broken promises of daily life, she begins confronting him to get even more isolation and rejection....She gets angry, he withdraws, and the unresolved conflict boomerangs between them.
+Relationships, which do not allow straight talk, frankness, and appropriate expression of anger become destructive.

 - Step back; count the opportunities when this dynamics has taken over...then see yourself doing the same, repetitive behavior.

 - Take a deep breath; and look at your own needs: are you lonely, are you needing real companionship and support?